 Clinical trials exploring the therapeutic potential of the microbiome have received guidance and FMT preparations provided by OpenBiome.

-— Patient who received an OpenBiome FMT in 2014
+— Jessica Hutto, a patient received our FMT in 2014

 Our Global Mission